 Law and Media:

-My frustration at the lack of career path in the non-profit sector persuaded me in my mid-20's to look for another path, and to the delight of my family I chose to follow a traditional choice and headed to Law School in Chancery Lane, London.
+Frustration at the lack of career path in the non-profit sector turned me towards in my mid-20's and I headed to Law School in Chancery Lane, London.

-4 years later I was a fully qualified and trained solicitor with a City firm and my love of the arts and creative businesses had me specialising in Media Law, working with agencies, film producers, writers, animators and musicians.
+4 years later I was a fully qualified and trained solicitor with a City firm specialising in Media Law, working with agencies, film producers, writers, animators and musicians.

-Realising that I enjoyed working with clients more than the law itself, I moved in-house as a young lawyer to an Acting Head of Legal position in a subsidiary TV company in a large media group.
+Realising that I enjoyed working with clients more than the law itself, I moved in-house to an Acting Head of Legal and Business Affairs position in a subsidiary TV company in a large media group.

 Moving to Asia:

 When a role as General Manager for Pearson TV Asia opened in Singapore, my mother's home country, Singapore, I moved in 1997, the beginning of the Asian Crisis and was quickly charged with navigating currency crashes and riots.
 I watched the small P&L for which I was responsible become smaller still.

 MBA and a return to business: